Magdalene of Nassau-Siegen (1596–1662): Biography

+Children

-The biography of Magdalene in Von Oeynhausen & Grotefend (1889) does not show that children were born from her marriage to Bernhard Moritz von Oeynhausen-Velmede.
+The biography of Magdalene in von Oeynhausen & Grotefend (1889) does not show that children were born from her marriage to Bernhard Moritz von Oeynhausen-Velmede.
 After all, after the death of her brother-in-law, there is talk of an heir from another branch of the family.
 Dek (1968), p.
 277, however, mentions that Magdalene had two children in the 15 months that the marriage lasted: